 New York City bike path terrorist gets 8 consecutive life sentences

-The Islamic extremist who was convicted of killing eight people in a deliberate attack along a New York City bike path was sentenced Wednesday to eight consecutive life sentences.
+The man convicted in a 2017 terror attack on a New York City bike path that killed eight people was given eight consecutive life sentences on Wednesday.
+Sayfullo Saipov will serve 260 years consecutive with two more life sentences to be served concurrently.

-Sayfullo Saipov, a 35-year-old Uzbekistan citizen who drove his truck along a popular bike path in 2017, will serve 260 years, with two more life sentences to be served concurrently.
+The now-35-year-old Uzbekistan citizen drove a rented 6,000-pound pickup truck along a popular bike path on the East Side Highway in 2017, running over cyclists.
+He struck more than 20 people, and the deceased victims included two Americans, a Belgian woman and five friends who had been visiting from Argentina.

+The attack came to an end when he crashed into a school bus several blocks away from the start of the attack.
+The crash left one 14-year-old child with serious brain injuries, according to a news release from the U.S. Department of Justice.

 for more features.